Introduction: Why bug reporting quality is a QA multiplier

 The title is the first thing a developer sees when scanning the backlog.
 "Bug in checkout" tells them nothing.
 "Checkout fails with 500 error when applying discount code on mobile Safari" tells them everything they need to prioritize and investigate.

 Good titles include: what's broken, where it's broken, and under what conditions.
 Keep it under 80 characters, but make every word count.
-A developer should be able to estimate the severity of a bug from the title alone.
+A developer should be able to estimate severity from the title alone.

 2. Include clear steps to reproduce the bug